aten040791/RADAR-Base-Docker-2.0/dcompose-stack/Dashboard ECG/README.md

 # Guideline for installation
 Make sure to pull the latest commit on RADAR-Docker repository because the repository exposes port 5432 Postgresql inside docker-compose to outside world.

 Make sure to import `medical_tests.sql` script to database for creating new table.
+To connect to Postgresql table, using Navicat or database which can connect to
+Postgresql.
+In Navicat, create new connection to Postgresql, host is VMWare Ip in bridge format.
+Port is 5432, db username is in .env of `dcompose-stack`, db password is in .env of `dcompose-stack`.
+When logged in, import file `medical_tests.sql`

 ## Prerequisite
 1. Make sure to start ManagementPortal first before running the scripts